rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

    Remember the name of the app is "Eclipse Java".

+   ### Invoke

+0. On a Mac, in a Finder click Go > Applications or click the "rocket ship" icon if you have that at the bar at bottom of the screen.

+0. Type the portion of "Eclipse Java" until the icon appears.

+   ### Add STS

+   In a Standard Eclipse, you can add STS in

+0. Help > Eclipse Marketplace and Find: Spring.
+0. Click Install.
+0. In Confirm Selected Features, check all (for AOP, AERI, Roo, etc.) explained later.

+   ### Uninstall Homebrew

 0. The nice thing about using Homebrew is uninstallation is easy:

    <pre><strong>brew cask uninstall eclipse-java
    </strong></pre>

-   ### Invoke

-0. On a Mac, click the "rocket ship" icon at the bar at bottom of the screen or in a Finder click Go > Applications.

-0. Type the portion of "Eclipse Java" until the icon appears.

 <strong>Alternately:</strong>

-0. Type the portion of "Eclipse Java" until the icon appears.

 <a name="STS"></a>